This blog post was first published on July 3 2011, and revised on July 9 2015.

 This ignorance is not completely our fault.
 Constitution Day was only brought into being in 2000, and seems to be have been imagined as a one-off event for the Centenary of the Constitution.
-However, someone or other must have decided this was a bit slack, and it was revived in 2007, so technically we’ve only had a Constitution Day for four years.
+However, someone or other must have decided this was a bit slack, and it was revived in 2007, so technically we’ve only had a Constitution Day for a few years.

-Sir Samuel Walker Griffith is accepted as the principal author of the Australian Constitution.
+Sir Samuel Griffith is accepted as the principal author of the Australian Constitution.
 Born in Wales in 1845, his family emigrated to Queensland when he was eight years old.
 A lawyer and politician, he became Premier of Queensland, and Chief Justice of the Supreme Court of Queensland.

 Always a supporter of Federation, he headed the Queensland delegation to the 1891 Sydney Constitutional Convention, where he was appointed vice-president and took a leading role.
-“It fell to my lot to draw the Constitution,” he wrote, “after presiding for several days on a Committee, and endeavouring to ascertain the general consensus of opinion.”
+“It fell to my lot to draw the Constitution,” he wrote, “after presiding for several days on a Committee, and endeavoring to ascertain the general consensus of opinion.”

 Sir Samuel Griffith saw the Constitution he helped write enshrined in law, and the Federation he’d worked toward come into being.
 He was the obvious choice to be the first Chief Justice of the High Court of Australia, where he served admirably and was awarded several honours.
 In his spare time, he became the first Australian translator of Dante’s Inferno.

-I think Griffith is an unusual but cool name for a boy.
-It looks distinguished and sounds smart, yet doesn’t seem elitist or nerdy.
-I must admit it’s a tiny bit awkward to say, which means Griff as a nickname is almost certain to be used on an everyday basis.
+Griffith is a name from our Federation history that’s traditional but still stands out from the crowd.
+It’s strong, but has a pleasantly soft sound; it looks distinguished and sounds smart, yet doesn’t seem elitist or nerdy.
+I admit it’s a tiny bit awkward to say, which means Griff as a nickname is almost certain to be used on an everyday basis.